-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2021

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-35312

-NUWELLIS, INC.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-No. 68-0533453 (I.R.S.
-Employer Identification No.)

-12988 Valley View Road, Eden Prairie, MN 55344 (Address of Principal Executive Offices) (Zip Code)

-(952) 345-4200 (Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share NUWE Nasdaq Capital Market

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T

-(§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer \Box Non-accelerated filer \boxtimes Emerging growth company \Box Accelerated filer \Box Smaller reporting company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of outstanding shares of the registrant's common stock, \$0.0001 par value, as of May 7, 2021 was 6,532,018
+For the quarterly period ended June 30, 2021 ECTION 13 OR 15(d) OF THE SECURITIES EXCHAN NGE ACT OF 1934 OR \Box TRANSITION REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURITIES EXCHAI NGE ACT OF 1934 For the transition period from to Commission file number 001-35312 Commission the number 001-33312 NUWELLIS, INC. (I Delaware Exact Name of Registrant as Specified in its Charter) No. 68-0533453 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 12988 Valley View Road, Eden Prairie, MN 55344 (Address of Principal Executive Offices) (Zip Code) (I (952) 345-4200 Registrant's Telephone Number, Including Area Code) s ecurities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) NUWE Name of each exchange on which registered Nasdaq Capital Market Indicate by check mark whether the registrant: (1) has filed preceding 12 months (or for such shorter period that the registrant 1 1 0 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitte (§232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a large accompany.
+See the definitions of "large accelerated filer," "a Act: Large accelerated filer \square Accelerated filer \Box Non-accelerated Filer ⊠ Emerging growth company □ Smaller reporting comp pany 🗵 If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section • period for complying with any new or revised Indicate by check mark whether the registrant is a shell cor npany (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes The number of outstanding shares of the registrant's comm on stock, \$0.0001 par value, as of August 6, 2021 was 6,53 2,018.

+TABLE OF CONTENTS

+Page Number

-PART I-FINANCIAL INFORMATION
+PART I- FINANCIAL INFORMATION

-TITT

-Item 1 Financial Statements 4
+Item 1 Financial Statements 3

-Condensed Consolidated Balance Sheets 4
+Condensed Consolidated Balance Sheets 3

-Condensed Consolidated Statements of Operations and Comprehensive Loss 5
+Condensed Consolidated Statements of Operations and Comprehensive Loss 4

-Condensed Consolidated Statements of Stockholders' Equity e
+Condensed Consolidated Statements of Stockholders' Equity 5

-Condensed Consolidated Statements of Cash Flows 7
+Condensed Consolidated Statements of Cash Flows 6

-Notes to Condensed Consolidated Financial Statements 8
+Notes to Condensed Consolidated Financial Statements 7

-Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 14
+Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 13

 Item 3 Quantitative and Qualitative Disclosures About Market Risk 20

 Item 4 Controls and Procedures 20

-PART II-OTHER INFORMATION
+PART II- OTHER INFORMATION

-Item 1 Legal Proceedings 21
+Item 1 Legal Proceedings 20

-Item Risk Factors 21
+Item 1A Risk Factors 20

-1A

-Item 2 Unregistered Sales of Equity Securities and Use of Proceeds 21
+Item 2 Unregistered Sales of Equity Securities and Use of Proceeds 20

-Item 3 Defaults Upon Senior Securities 21
+Item 3 Defaults Upon Senior Securities 20

 Item 4 Mine Safety Disclosures 21

 Item 5 Other Information 21

 Item 6 Exhibits 21

 PART I-FINANCIAL INFORMATION ITEM 1.
-FINANCIAL STATEMENTS NUWELLIS, INC. AND SUBSIDIARIES Condensed Consolidated Balance Sheets
+FINANCIAL STATEMENTS NUWELLIS, INC. AND SUBSIDIARIES

+Condensed Consolidated Balance Sheets